byuccl/f4pga-classroom/README.md

 # Symbiflow-class-testing

-- My full name is: "replace with your name"
-- My email address is: "replace with your email"
-- My BYU netid is: "replace with your BYU netid"

 If you got here and are reading this, it means you have successfully created your own repo.
 Congrats!!

-What you just completed is documented below in the first step (*Step1_Creating_Repository*).
+Before moving on tell us who you are by adding your information ot the 3 lines below.

+- My full name is:
+- My email address is:
+- My BYU netid is:

-So now, move on to the second step (*Step2_Installing_Testing*) to install the tools and do an initial test with them.
+Then, move on to the second step (*Step2_Installing_Testing*) below to install the tools and do an initial test.

 Once that is done you can move on to the third step and start testing your class designs.